İbrahim Şinasi: Government career

 Şinasi's brief stint as a government official involved a position on the Educational Committee.
 This group was responsible for the evaluation and restructuring of Ottoman schools.
 He served as a member of this organization upon his return from Paris in 1853 until he was dismissed.
 He would be reinstated only to be removed from the position again in 1863.
-It is likely that his dismissal was a result of his burgeoning journalist activities criticizing the government and promoting "European" ideas.
+It is likely that his dismissal was a result of his burgeoning journalistic activities criticizing the government and promoting "European" ideas.
 On the day before Şinasi's second dismissal from the Educational Committee, he had written an article advocating for the tenet "no taxation without representation".
 After his removal from his government post, Şinasi returned to Paris to focus on his writing and linguistic study.
 It is speculated that conflicts with some of the Tanzimat reformers, such as Mehmed Emin Âli Pasha and Mehmed Fuad Pasha, encouraged Şinasi to leave the country.